 Fitness Muay Thai Training Basics

 Every Muay Thai Fighter, should have a certain basic fitness, which should be continuously trained.
-You always keep a basich fitness level and raise it only before competitions.
-With these exercises you keep yourself on high level fitness:
+You can always keep a basic fitness level and raise it only before competitions.
+With the exercises below you keep yourself on high level of fitness:

 - Running: Running is essential to train and build your stamina and endurance.
 In addition, it strengthens the leg muscles.
 Running should be an essential part for any fighter of the daily Muay Thai training.
 The running distance should be at good 5-10 kilometers or not less than a period of 30 minutes.